SuillyCoder/SuillyCoder/README.md

 <h1 align="center">Hi 👋, I'm Enzo Basuil</h1>
-<h3 align="center">Just a regular ol' BS CpE Student diving into the field of coding and software.
-I have no idea what I'm doing, but I'd do my best to learn the ropes.</h3>
+<h3 align="center">Just a regular ol' BS CpE Student getting his hands on Data Analysis, Application Development, and other software jazz.<br>
+  Still far from where I need to be but made some progress so far.
+Let's see how this is gonna go....</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=suillycoder&label=Profile%20views&color=0e75b6&style=flat" alt="suillycoder" /> </p>